What Is Hearing Loss?

 Trauma, especially a skull fracture or punctured eardrum, puts ears at serious risk for hearing loss.

-If you think your hearing loss stems from medication use, talk with your doctor about drug options.
+- Changing medications may help If you think your hearing loss stems from one you’re taking.
+Talk with your doctor about different drug options.

-Most people with permanent hearing loss can benefit from a hearing aid.
+- A hearing aid helps most people with permanent hearing loss.
 You typically wear these tiny instruments in or behind your ear to make sounds louder.
-Things do sound different through a hearing aid though, so you should talk with your doctor to set realistic goals.
+Things do sound different through a hearing aid, so talk to your doctor to set realistic goals.

-Other sound-enhancing technologies include personal listening systems that allow you to tune in to what you want to hear and mute other sounds.
-TV-listening systems make it possible for you to hear the television or radio without turning the volume way up.
+- Other sound-enhancing technologies that may improve your hearing include personal listening systems that allow you to tune in to what you want to hear and mute other sounds.
+TV-listening systems make it possible for you to hear the television or radio without turning up the volume.
 Different kinds of phone-amplifying devices as well as captioned phones that let you read what your caller is saying make conversations possible on home and mobile phones.

 Living With Hearing Loss